-Creative greening has found its place in WeDo, right next to the historic Orpheum Theatre.
+Creative greening has found its place in downtown Minneapolis, right next to the historic Orpheum Theatre.
 Three rows of LED lighting frame vines and evergreens above a 25-foot community-made mosaic.

 This project is made possible by a grant from Bank of America.
 Damon Farber is the landscape architect for the greening portion and Arteka Companies is the landscape installation and services provider.
 Hennepin Theatre Trust staff members designed and constructed the mosaic mural, led by former staff member and mosaic artist, Bailey Cahlander.

 Strong partnerships are an important part of our work at Hennepin Theatre Trust.
 We teamed up with the Salvation Army Harbor Light Center and two local artists, Bianca Pettis and Erin Sayers, to create a beautiful public mural for everyone to enjoy.
 The mural was created as a part of 5 to 10 on Hennepin, our program that brings community together through public activities, musical performances, food, and public art.

 This mural and 5 to 10 on Hennepin brought national attention to our wonderful city through funding provided by a Southwest Airlines’ Heart of the Community grant and technical assistance by Project for Public Spaces.